kevinheavey/solana-bankrun/README.md

 test runner but you can use any test runner you like.

-Note: you should use the `--no-worker-threads` flag with ava, otherwise your tests will likely crash.
+Note: you should use the `--no-worker-threads` flag with ava, otherwise your tests will likely crash for ava-specific reasons.

 ```ts
 import test from "ava";